IBM/spring-boot-continuous-delivery/Readme.md

 ```sh
 kubectl get nodes
 ```
-Then lists the services to get the port for your application
+Then lists the services to get the port for your application.
 ```sh
 kubectl get services
 NAME                  CLUSTER-IP     EXTERNAL-IP   PORT(S)          AGE